Vishnuraob/NXP_AIM_2024/README.md

 NXP-CODES
-This repository contains the core ROS nodes used to operate an autonomous NXP-style vehicle inside the Gazebo simulator.
-The system is built around three major functions: lane interpretation, steering computation, and basic obstacle handling.
+This repository contains the core ROS nodes used to run an autonomous NXP-style vehicle in the Gazebo simulator.
+The system is organized into three main parts: lane extraction, steering vector generation, and simple obstacle handling.

-Overview
-The project is structured into three main ROS nodes:

-Lane extraction and tracking

-Steering vector generation

-Object and obstacle recognition

-Together they create a simple perception-to-control pipeline for autonomous driving in simulation.

-1. ros_line_follower.py
+ros_line_follower.py
-This node performs lane perception and produces initial control cues.
-Key Functions

-Subscribes to the simulated camera feed
+This node is responsible for interpreting the simulated camera feed and identifying the track.

+Reads the camera data from Gazebo

-Identifies lane boundaries or track edges
+Detects lane boundaries or track edges

 Computes lateral offset and heading deviation

-Publishes steering targets or error values for downstream control

-Summary
+Publishes steering-related errors or target angles

-Provides the vehicle with lane understanding and decides the general turning direction.
+In short, this file gives the car the ability to understand the lane and determine the required turning direction.

-2. ros_edge_vectors.py
+ros_edge_vectors.py
-This node converts lane-related errors into a smooth steering command.
+This node generates the steering command from the lane information.
-Key Functions

-Receives deviation and orientation errors from the line follower
+Receives deviation and heading error from the line follower

-Generates a stable steering vector
+Produces a stable steering vector

-Uses smoothing or a simple control approach to limit sudden movements
+Uses smoothing or basic feedback control to avoid sudden movements

-Summary
-Transforms raw perception data into a clean steering instruction for the vehicle.
+This module converts raw perception outputs into a smooth and usable steering instruction.

-3. ros_obj_recg.py
+ros_obj_recg.py
-This node focuses on basic obstacle awareness.
+This node handles obstacle detection and basic safety logic.
-Key Functions

-Processes camera or sensor data to detect nearby objects
+Processes sensor or image data to identify objects on or near the track

-Determines potential risks or obstructions
+Checks whether any detected object could block the vehicle’s path

-Publishes warnings or slow/stop signals to the control system
+Publishes warnings or slow/stop signals

-Summary
-Ensures the vehicle can react safely when obstacles appear on the track.
+This file ensures the vehicle can respond safely when obstacles appear ahead.

-Pipeline
-These three components combine to form a functional autonomous driving flow in Gazebo:
-Lane Detection → Steering Vector Generation → Obstacle Handling The result is a simple, modular, and simulation-ready driving stack for NXP-style autonomous vehicles.
+Overall, these three modules form a simple perception-to-control pipeline: the system detects the lane, computes the steering direction, and responds to obstacles during simulation.